glasnostlinux/glasnost/README.md

 chroot tarballs are provided for each architecture [here](https://github.com/glasnostlinux/glasnost/releases).

+This distribution is currently intended only for experienced Linux users.
 Installation should be treated similar to [KISS Linux](https://kisslinux.org/install).

-If you don't want to use the tarballs, it may be possible to bootstrap using [this](https://github.com/konimex/kiss-llvm) repo.
+If you don't want to use the tarballs, it may be possible to bootstrap the system using [this](https://github.com/konimex/kiss-llvm) repo.

 ## Objectives
 Make building packages for foreign architectures as easy as building native packages on KISS Linux.